NethServer/docs/administrator-manual/en/firewall.rst

 There are 4 types of objects:

 * Host: representing local and remote computers.
 Example: web_server, pc_boss
 * Groups of hosts: representing homogeneous groups of computers.
+Hosts in a host group should always be reachable using the same interface.
   Example: servers, pc_segreteria
 * Zone: representing networks of hosts.
 Although similar in concept to a group of hosts, you can express networks using CIDR notation
 * Services: a service listening on a host with at least one port and protocol.
 Example: ssh, https